Deep Dive into VPC CNI: An In-Depth Analysis of IPAMD and Security Groups For Pods

 The AWS VPC CNI consists of the following components:

-• According to the CNI specification, communicate with IPAMD via gRPC to obtain an IP and perform network settings.
+In accordance with the CNI specification, communicate with IPAMD via gRPC to obtain an IP and perform network configuration.

 structure